 My name is Dr. D. Ravenscroft, but feel free to call me Deano.
 I first started writing about plants over on my other site Plant-Biology.com over fifteen years ago, as that site developed, it grew to contain information on how to grow over 600 different genera of plants.

-Me, busy writing new content for the GardenersHQ website.
+I, Deano, busy writing new content for the Gardener's HQ website.

-I have had a keen interest in plants since I was a child, when I was given a patch of soil of my own in which I haphazardly spread a load of Lupin and Poppy seeds; As a toddler I was amazed at my creation!
+I have had a keen interest in plants since I was a child.
+I was given a patch of soil of my own in which I haphazardly spread a load of Lupine and Poppy seeds; as a toddler I was amazed at my creation!

 I can be contacted by the following methods

 Have fun in the garden, Deano